 The Shareholders' Nomination Board proposes to the AGM 2024 that the Company's Board of Directors shall have five (5) members.
-The Shareholders' Nomination Board proposes that Jouni Heinonen, Petri Helsky, Helena Nordman-Knutson, Jouko Peussa and Kirsi Sormunen of the current members of the Board of Directors will be re-elected as members of the Board of Directors and that Jouni Heinonen will be re-elected as Chairman of the Board of Directors.
+The Shareholders' Nomination Board proposes that Jouni Heinonen, Petri Helsky, Helena Nordman-Knutson, Jouko Peussa and Kirsi Sormunen of the current members of the Board of Directors will be re-elected as members of the Board of Directors.
 The Shareholders' Nomination Board proposes that the annual remuneration for the Board members remain unchanged.
 For more information about the remuneration of the Board of Directors, see the Remuneration Report 2023.